 BA (Hons, First Class), University of Auckland

 Sarah has several years of experience in archaeological field work, survey, research and cultural material analysis.
 Her principal areas of interest include human-environmental interaction and its interpretation in the archaeological record, hunter-gatherer archaeology and subsistence strategies, the study of technological systems, and identifying cultural identity though archaeological remains.
-Her primary area of expertise is the study and interpretation of lithic assemblages.
+Her primary area of expertise is the study and interpretation of lithic assemblages and is a Heritage Advisor.

 Sarah has worked on archaeological projects in Australia, New Zealand, Egypt, and the Solomon Islands.
 She has extensive experience in community and indigenous engagement from her previous position as Assistant Archaeologist at Heritage New Zealand (previously the New Zealand Historic Places Trust), as well as being an Executive Committee Member of the University of Auckland Student Archaeological Society.